Last Updated on February 1, 2024 by user

 We support students of all abilities.
 Students can either fill in gaps in their math knowledge and/or extend their math knowledge beyond grade level.
-Our combination of digital worksheets and one on one whiteboard sessions with trained math coaches provides a personalized approach for young mathematicians of all levels.
+Our combination of digital worksheets and one-on-one whiteboard tutoring sessions with trained math coaches provides a personalized approach for young mathematicians of all levels.

 The AI technology behind our digital worksheets helps tutors track student mistakes and deliver a study plan to improve each student’s learning outcomes.
-Our expert tutors then use the coaching sessions to support students’ Thinkster work, school homework or test prep.
+Our expert tutors then use the coaching sessions to support students’ Thinkster work, school homework, or test prep.

 Different families will have different priorities when it comes to supporting their children’s math learning, so let’s dig deeper and directly break down and compare the features that Kumon and Thinkster have to offer.